moq-wg/moq-transport/draft-lcurley-warp.md

 This field is optional and the default value is 0.

 * `depends`.
-An list of dependencies by stream identifier.
+An list of dependencies by stream identifier ({{dependencies}}).
-The decoder SHOULD process the specified dependencies first.
-The decoder MAY support stream processing via the decode timestamp (DTS), such that it does not need to fully receive the dependency segments first.
-The segment SHOULD have a larger `order` than its dependencies, if present.
-This field is optional.
+This field is optional and the default value is an empty array.

 ## SEGMENT